Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 The ships owned by the most largest cruise liners (Royal Caribbean, Holland America Line, Celebrity Cruises, Norwegian Cruise Line, Azamara Cruises, P&O Cruises, Princess Cruises, MSC Cruises) bring a huge number of passengers to Dubrovnik.

-Dubrovnik is a mainstay on Eastern Mediterranean cruises, sprinkled among greatest - hits stops like Athens, Venice and Greek Isles.
+Dubrovnik is a mainstay on various Mediterranean cruises, sprinkled among greatest - hits stops like Athens, Venice and Greek Isles.

 Hotels/apartments close to cruise port